bob-weber/cardGame-500/TaskList.md

 - [ ] Add computerized game play
 * TODO: Much improvement expected to be needed.

-Phase 2
+# Phase 2
 * Rewrite graphics to support card motion, overlay, etc.
-* PUrposely left vague at this time.
+* Purposely left vague at this time.
 Define better when it's time.
 * Likely use graphics view.